bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 ![BC-Registries-Audit-Notification](./images/bc-registries-audit-notification.png)

-### Explaination of the alert

-In this example, the corporation registration date and corporation name mis-match represents that there is data mis-match between Orgbook and BC Reg.
-In order to fix the data issue, the topic needs to be deleted in OrgBook, and must be requeued from BC Registries.

-Running the./manage commands in following order will solve the data mis-match issue and data disperancy between Orgbook and BC Registries.

-The deleteTopic command represents the status of corporation "BC0111208" in OrgBook is incorrect and must be deleted and re-processed.

-The requeue command  will requeue the corporation "0111208" and "0441779" in BC Registries if that hasnt already been processed.

-The queue command will queue the corporation "1383101" in BC Registries if that hasnt already been processed.
+There are three parts (separate messages) associated to each BC Registries Audit Notification, as shown above.
+The first provides details on the discrepancies found between the OrgBook and the BC Registries data, the second indicates the [orgbook-configurations `./manage` script](#orgbook-configurations-manage-script) and [BC Registries Agent Configurations `./manage` script](#bc-registries-agent-configurations-manage-script) commands you need to run in order to rectify the discrepancies, and the third section provides a summary of the number of each type of discrepancy and a list of the affected corporation records for each type.

+In this example there are three discrepancies that need to be fixed:
+1) The registration date for BC0111208 is missing from the OrgBook.
+2) The name for BC0441779 is missing a leading `0` in the OrgBook
+3) The record for BC1383101 is missing from the OrgBook

 ## About the BC Registries Audit Scripts

 ### What does it take for the BC Reg and OrgBook data to pass the audit?

 The data must exist in both the BC Registries and OrgBook Databases, and the data must match exactly.
-To match, the corporation name, corporation status, corporation type, business number, registration number, and  jurisdiction of the business in both BC Registries and OrgBook must all match.
+To match, the corporation’s name, corporation status, corporation type, business number, registration number, and jurisdiction of the business in both BC Registries and OrgBook must all match.

 ### What is the impact of the data being out of sync?